The Affordable Care Act appears to be positively affecting the health of a nation, a new study concludes.

 After the ACA was implemented, Latino adults saw the largest decrease in uninsured individuals at almost 12 percentage points.
-In 2012, 29 percent of all Hispanics in the United States lacked health insurance, according to the U.S. Centers for Disease Control and Prevention (CDC).
+In 2012, 29 percent of all Hispanics in the United States lacked health insurance, according to the

 Researchers say the Medicaid expansion portion of the ACA contributed to reducing the rates of the uninsured, lack of a personal doctor, and difficulty accessing medicine among low-income adults.

 “As states continue to debate whether to expand Medicaid under the ACA, these results add to the growing body of research indicating that such expansions are associated with significant benefits for low-income populations,” the study authors wrote.

 The authors did note that they don’t know for sure how much of the changes are due to the new healthcare law.